 In the following, we focus on the WCB outflow region overflown by the Falcon 20 aircraft along the 11:00 UTC leg.
 Its track is indicated by the black lines in Fig. 1a, while the location of the dropsondes launched during the flight are marked by white stars.
-The observations of the RASTA radar and the dropsondes, combined with the REF results, provide a fine-scale description of the upper-level dynamics in the region.
-145
+The observations of the RASTA radar and the dropsondes, combined with the REF results, provide a finescale description of the upper-level dynamics in the region.

-The vertical structure of reflectivity as seen by RASTA shows a large cloud system between 43.5° and 27° W (Fig. 2a).
-Weak reflectivity values (about $-20 \, \text{dBZ}$) are measured above $\approx 7 \, \text{km}$ altitude.
+The vertical structure of reflectivity, as seen by RASTA, shows a large cloud system between 43.5 and 27° W (Fig. 2a).
+Weak reflectivity values (about -20 dBZ) are measured above $\approx 7 \text{ km}$ altitude.
 These values are characteristic of cirrus-type clouds.
-Their location is consistent with strong negative BT values shown in Fig. 1a.
-Reflectivity values then increase below $z \approx 7 \text{ km}$.
-Reflectivity values of 10 dBZ are measured in the first kilometer of altitude with local peaks greater than 15 dBZ at $z\approx1 \text{ km}$

-150 highlighting the melting level.
-They are lower between 1 and $\approx 7 \,\mathrm{km}$ altitude with local peaks of 10 dBZ.
-The slope in the vertical structure of reflectivity between 40° and 35.5° W reveals the warm front associated with the cyclone and indicates the location of the cold conveyor belt.
-Isolated convective structures, highlighted by the reflectivity values greater than 15 dBZ, are present below around 39° and 37° W as well as above the Greenland Plateau around 42° W. The lack of radar signal (lower than -20 dBZ) between the warm front slope and the isolated convective structures suggests the presence of a dry air mass.
-155 This dry air mass in the mid levels is hardly detectable on the BT field in Fig. 1a.
+Their location is consistent with the strong negative BT values shown in Fig. 1a.
+Reflectivity values then increase below $z \approx 7$ km.
+Reflectivity values of 10 dBZ are measured in the first kilometer of altitude, with local peaks greater than 15 dBZ at $z \approx 1$ km highlighting the melting level.
+They are lower between 1 and ≈ 7 km altitude, with local peaks of 10 dBZ.
+The slope in the vertical structure of reflectivity between 40 and 35.5° W reveals the warm front associated with the cyclone and indicates the location of the cold conveyor belt.
+Isolated convective structures, highlighted by the reflectivity values greater than 15 dBZ, are present below around 39 and 37° W and above the Greenland Plateau around 42° W. The lack of radar signal (lower than -20 dBZ) between the warm front slope and the isolated convective structures suggests the presence of a dry air mass.
+This dry air mass in the mid levels is hardly detectable on the BT field in Fig. 1a.